Maerih/Simple-Py-Keylogger/README.md

 # Simple-Py-Keylogger
 A simple python keylogger to capture ALL keystrokes pressed on the  keyboard.

--This script captures all strokes on targets machine and saves them locally with time stamp.
+-This script captures all strokes on targets machine and saves them locally as `keylogs.txt` with time stamp.

 -To run this script run `python3 keylogger.py` to start capturing key-logs.